 Distributed Energy - Combined Heat and Power Plant

 Kent State’s combined heat and power plant can produce about 60% of the Kent campus’ electricity as well as steam and chilled water on a campus loop.
 The 13 MW cogeneration plant has two gas fired turbines, gas fired boilers, campus district steam distribution, and steam driven and electric chillers for district chilled water distribution, and is about twice as efficient as a standard utility power plant.
 The entire plant is designed to maximize efficiency by means of digital electronic metering and instrumentation.
 Extensive use of control software and computers allows Kent State University to use less electricity, less compressed air, less water, fewer chemicals, less salt, and requires fewer work hours to accomplish deep energy efficiency.

 GREEN SEAL LABELED EAST CAMPUS CHILLED WATER PLANT

 The incorporation of the EarthWise chiller in a Kent State University project, especially serving our 24/7 resident students, is yet another step that proves our commitment to sustainability.

-The EarthWiseTM Centrifugal 870 Ton cooling capacity chiller from Trane, is the only chiller in the world to earn the Environmental Product Declaration (EPD).
+The EarthWiseTM Centrifugal 870 Ton cooling capacity chiller from Trane, was the only chiller in the world to earn the Environmental Product Declaration (EPD) when installed in 2016.
 The testing and certification is through the International Standards Organization (ISO) and Underwriters Laboratories in accordance with ISO 14025.
 It is also Green Seal Labeled which makes identifying “Green” products easier for people to select.